-The Holyoke Community College Veterinary Assistant Certificate Program prepares students to become effective, knowledgeable, and compassionate members of the veterinary medical team in a variety of animal healthcare settings.
+The Holyoke Community College Veterinary Assistant Certificate program prepares students to become effective, knowledgeable, and compassionate members of the veterinary medical team in a variety of animal healthcare settings.
+The HCC Veterinary Assistant Certificate program is approved by the National Association of Veterinary Technicians in America (NAVTA).
+A student who obtains the HCC Veterinary Assistant Certificate is eligible to sit for the exam to become an Approved Veterinary Assistant (AVA).

-- · provide customer service to the client and assist with front desk appointment scheduling, client and patient intake, and patient discharge - · demonstrate and employ canine, feline and exotic animal behavior and restraint techniques - comply with OSHA standards and liability protection within the veterinary practice - · identify common diseases and medical conditions - · identify basic anatomy and physiology along with common diseases and medical conditions that the assistant may encounter in a veterinary practice - · assist the veterinary technician with preparation for laboratory procedures including restraining animals and preparing needed supplies - · assist in preparation of the patient for surgical procedures and providing post-operative care - · assist the veterinary technician with restraint for radiographic images and management of files - · provide appropriate care for the hospitalized patient under the direction of the veterinarian
+- provide customer service to the client and assist with front desk appointment scheduling, client and patient intake, and patient discharge - · demonstrate and employ canine, feline, and exotic animal behavior and restraint techniques - comply with OSHA standards and liability protection within the veterinary practice - identify common diseases and medical conditions - identify basic anatomy and physiology, along with common diseases and medical conditions that the assistant may encounter in a veterinary practice - · assist the veterinary technician with preparation for laboratory procedures including restraining animals and preparing needed supplies - assist in preparation of the patient for surgical procedures and providing post-operative care - assist the veterinary technician with restraint for radiographic images and management of files - provide appropriate care for the hospitalized patient under the direction of the veterinarian